GNU Solidario: History

 GNU Solidario's origins are in Argentina, with Free Software projects in the area of education in rural schools.
 The first mission was on 6 October 2006, in schools from Santiago del Estero.

 The project at that time was called Linux Solidario.

-That event led Luis Falcón to focus on Social Medicine and Public Health, and work with health professionals and governments to improve the lives of the underprivileged.
+That event led Luis Falcón to focus on social medicine and public health, and work with professionals and governments to improve the lives of the underprivileged.
 In October 2009, the organization was officially registered in Las Palmas de Gran Canaria, Spain, where it currently holds its headquarters.

 In 2010, GNU Solidario celebrates the first edition of the International Workshop on eHealth in Emerging Economies - IWEEE -.
 Since then, IWEEE has been a meeting point for multilateral and humanitarian organizations such as Red Cross, World Health Organization, Médecins Sans Frontières, War Child, United Nations University or Caritas Internationalis, as well as for universities around the world.

 Current projects and activities

 International Workshop on eHealth in Emerging Economies

 IWEEE, the International Workshop on e-Health in Emerging Economies, is an annual conference for Free Software in the fields of Healthcare and Social Medicine.
 The workshop promotes Free Software as an effective and ethical solution to provide universality and equity in healthcare.

 The International Workshop on e-Health in Emerging Economies is a stand-alone conference, that sometimes is held in the context of other events.
 In 2010 and 2011, the event was biannual.
 Since 2012, it has become an annual conference.